fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 - **Account & Onboard:** The federation guardians will run the Fedimint protocol software stack.
 This will allow the guardians to generate a "joining a federation QR Code".
 - **Custody & Redemption:** The federation guardians will hold private keys to the threshold multi signature contract into which bitcoin is deposited.
 When a user executes a deposit process they will also blind sign eCash certificates to an amount equivalent to the deposited bitcoin.
 - **Backup & Recovery:** Federation members will manage the back up of "shards" (individual parts of complete file) of users' wallet data.
 When a recovery request is made they will manage an out of band process to confirm the authenticity of the recovery request, the identity of the federation member attempting to recover funds, and coordinate with other federation members to reconstruct the shard and recover the user's funds.
-- **Transaction Processing:** review transactions submitted to the federation to ensure that only valid eCash certificates are redeemed and that new eCash certificates are generated where required ([see how do FM transactions work?](How-FM-Transactions-Work)).
+- **Transaction Processing:** The federation guardians review transactions submitted to the federation to ensure that only valid eCash certificates are redeemed and that new eCash certificates are generated where required ([see how do FM transactions work?](How-FM-Transactions-Work)).

 ### Fedimint Users